August 25, 2021 | 6 min read

 So, here are seven suggestions for making your hybrid and virtual events more accessible.

 It is hard to expect event organizers to prepare for all kinds of special needs.
-To balance this, add "special requirements" fields to the registration form or send an email asking attendees if they need any special assistance.
+To balance this, add "special requirements" fields to the registration form or email attendees if they need any special assistance.

 Special accommodations could include things like sign language interpretation or the ability to ask voice questions rather than typing them out.

-Accounting for these in the planning stage will help you to plan your virtual event in a way that accommodates everyone and covers all your attendees' specific requirements.
+Accounting for these in the planning stage will help you plan your virtual event to accommodate everyone and cover all your attendees' specific requirements.